 The trail will take you 200 more feet above the Chimney, and up to Exclamation point - The highest viewpoint in the park.
 On the way up you'll see the Opera Box, one of my favorite places to sit and enjoy the view, and also Devil's Head - A balanced rock on the cliffside that looks like a Devil.
 The Opera Box is a favorite photo spot for photographers due to the great view of Chimney Rock and Lake Lure in the distance.

 Exclamation point is a large rock face that provides outstanding views, and a great place to sit and relax.
 There is often a nice breeze here, making for a cool resting point, even on hot days.
+The drop from here is significant, so be sure to stay off and behind the fence.

 After visiting the Chimney and the various overlooks, we decided to head down to to the base of Hickory Nut Falls, a 404-foot tall waterfall.
 The trailhead is located below the parking area on the road just prior to reaching the parking area.